Positionality in $\Sigma_0^2$ and a completeness result: Preliminaries

 A \emph{graph morphism} from $G$ to $G'$ is a map $\phi\colon V(G) \to V(G')$ such that for every edge $v \re c v' \in E(G)$, it holds that $\phi(v) \re c \phi(v') \in E(G')$.
 We write $G \re{\phi} G'$.
 We sometimes say that $G$ \emph{embeds} in $G'$ or that $G'$ \emph{embeds} $G$, and we write $G \to G'$, to say that there exists a~morphism from $G$ to $G'$.
 Note that $G \to G'$ implies $\lang(G) \subseteq \lang(G')$.

 A graph $G$ is $v_0$\=/\emph{rooted} if it has a distinguished vertex $v_0\in V(G)$ called the \emph{root}.
-A \emph{tree} $T$ is a $t_0$\=/rooted graph such that all vertices in $T$ admit a unique finite path from the root $t_0$.
+A \emph{tree}~$T$ is a $t_0$\=/rooted graph such that all vertices in $T$ admit a unique finite path from the root $t_0$.

-\subparagraph*{Games.} A \emph{$C$\=/arena} is given by a $C$\=/graph $A$ together with a~partition of its vertices $V(A) = \VE \sqcup \VA$ into those controlled by Eve $\VE$ and those controlled by Adam $\VA$.
-A \emph{strategy} (for Eve) $(S,\pi)$ in an arena $A$ is a graph $S$ together with a surjective morphism $\pi\colon S \to A$ satisfying that for every vertex $v \in \VA$, every outgoing edge $v \re c v' \in E(G)$, and every $s \in \pi^{-1}(v)$, there is an outgoing edge $s \re c s' \in E(S)$ with $\pi(s') = v'$.
+\paragraph*{Games.} A \emph{$C$\=/arena} is given by a $C$\=/graph $A$ together with a~partition of its vertices $V(A) = \VE \sqcup \VA$ into those controlled by Eve $\VE$ and those controlled by Adam $\VA$.
+A \emph{strategy} (for Eve) $(S,\pi)$ in an arena $A$ is a graph $S$ together with a surjective morphism $\pi\colon S \to A$ satisfying that for every vertex $v \in \VA$, every outgoing edge $v \re c v' \in E(A)$, and every $s \in \pi^{-1}(v)$, there is an outgoing edge $s \re c s' \in E(S)$ with $\pi(s') = v'$.
 Recall that under our assumptions every vertex needs to have at least one outgoing edge, thus for every $v \in \VE$ and every $s \in \pi^{-1}(v)$ there must be at least one outgoing edge from $s$ in $S$.

-The example arenas in this work are drawn following the standard notation, where circles denote vertices controlled by Eve and squares denote those controlled by Adam.
+The example arenas in this work are drawn following a~standard notation, where circles (resp.~squares) denote vertices controlled by Eve (resp.~Adam).
 Vertices with a single outgoing edge are denoted by a simple dot, it does not matter who controls them.

 A strategy is \emph{positional} if $\pi$ is injective.
 In this case, we can assume that $V(S)=V(A)$ and $E(S)\subseteq E(A)$, with $\pi$ being identity.